-Both employ iterative workflows that source feedback from user and stakeholders and allow for changes in direction based on that feedback.
+Both employ iterative workflows that source feedback from users and stakeholders and allow for changes in direction based on that feedback.

-Closer inspection reveals obvious divides in the two ways of working.
+Closer inspection reveals apparent divides between the two ways of working.

 UX design uses documentation like wireframes and personas that Agile may deem redundant.
 Agile's focus on simplicity and shipping releases doesn't leave much room for user research.